Alex1986ham/Part_I/Part_2.md

 - git fetch origin master (Git fetch is used to retrieve commits from a remote repository's branch but it does not automatically merge the local branch with the remote tracking branch after those commits have been received)
 - git merge origin/master (will join the new branch called origin/master to the existing master branch)

+### Forking

+Forking is an action that's done on a hosting service, like GitHub.
+Forking a repository creates an identical copy of the original repository and moves this copy to your account.
+You have total control over this forked repository.
+Modifying your forked repository does not alter the original repository in any way.

+### When many people working on same project

+- git shortlog (overview of all commits)
+- git shortlog -s -n (with the -s -n flags to show only the number of commits each author has made, sorted numerically.)
+- git log --author=Surma (The output displays only the commits that Surma made)
+- git show 5966b66 (see an example of extra details in a commit)
+- git log --grep=bug
+$ git log --grep bug (filter down to just the commits that reference the word "bug")